 - To whom does the Faculty Family Leave Policy apply?

 - What if I do not meet the policy’s eligibility requirements?

 - What types of leave are available under the Faculty Family Leave Policy?

 - My partner and I have adopted a child.
 What leave is available to us under the policy?

 - May I use childrearing leave consecutively with childbearing leave?

 - My partner and I are both Northwestern faculty and we each meet the policy’s eligibility requirements.
 What leave is available to us following the birth or adoption of a child?

-- After the birth of our child, my partner plans to stay home to provide full-time care for our newborn during the day.
+- After the birth of our child, my husband plans to stay home to provide full-time care for our newborn during the day.
 Does this impact my eligibility to take childrearing leave?